Koti language: Geography and demography

-Sounds
+Phonology

 Vowels

 Koti has five vowels.
 The open vowels ɛ and ɔ are normally written e and o.
 The high vowels i and u do not occur word-initially.
 There is a restricted form of vowel harmony in verbal bases which causes /u/ in verbal extensions to be rendered as [o] after another /o/; thus, the separative extensions -ul- and -uw- appear as -ol- and -ow- after the vowel o.
 Furthermore, a distributional analysis shows that /o/ tends to occur mainly after another /o/, and only rarely after the other vowels.

 Vowel length is contrastive in Koti, except in word-final position.
 Long vowels are best treated as two tone-bearing units.
 Several vowel coalescence processes do take place, within words as well as across morpheme boundaries: mathápá mawíxí apa → mathápá mawíx'áapa 'these green leaves' (the apostrophe shows the location of coalescence).
 In case of word-final 'i' it is sometimes accompanied with glide formation: olíli áka → olíly'aáka 'my bed'.

 Consonants

 The table below shows the consonant inventory of Koti.
-The two glides w and y are only phonemically contrastive in certain contexts; in some other contexts, they can be derived from vowels.
-Consonants in parentheses are extremely rare, with the only example of dh in S&M's corpus, adhuhuri 'second prayer in the morning', being in variation with aduhuri; the fricative zh occurs only in some recent loans from Portuguese.

 Voiced stops are rather infrequent overall, and they tend to occur after a homorganic, tone-bearing nasal.
 Additionally, voiced stops often vary with their voiceless unaspirated counterparts.

 Words in Koti show incompatibility of aspirated consonants; this phenomenon is dubbed Katupha's Law in Schadeberg (1999), and is found in related Makhuwa languages as well.
 If two aspirated consonants are brought together in one stem, the first such consonant loses its aspiration.
 The effect is particularly clear in reduplicated words: kopikophi 'eyelash'; piriphiri 'pepper' (cf. Swahili 'piripiri'); okukuttha 'to wipe'.

 Another incompatibility concerns dental and retroflex consonants, which never occur together within a stem, and usually assimilate when brought together.
 Consider the class 1 demonstrative for example: o-tthu-o-tu becomes othuutu under influence of the dentral-retroflex incompatibility.